 Jacques Majorelle (1886-1962)

-Mixted technique on paper, with gold powder / signed lower left and dated 1955
+Mixted technique on paper with gold and silver powder / signed, located and dated anemiter 1928 lower left

 Click here to request information